orlo/clientsuccess-crm-integration/README.md

-# Example CRM Integration
+# Client Success CRM Integration

-This project aims to illustrate the functionality required for a custom CRM to integrate with SocialSignIn.
+This project aims to illustrate the functionality required for a custom Client Success CRM to integrate with SocialSignIn.

 ## Sample Integration Installation